Raw Vegan Diet Weight Loss

 - Winter glow smoothie (this is also good for summer)

-- Green superfood detox smoothie
+- Green superfood smoothie

 - Fresh banana pancakes with almond butter and caramel paste

 - Tropical green spirulina smoothies